ibm-cloud-docs/schematics/getting-started-ansible.md

 - Describes the input configuration for your Ansible playbook.
 - You can use the Schematics action definition to deploy multitier apps, set up firewall rules.
-- You need to only specify the tasks that you want to run and let {{site.data.keyword.bpshort}} securely connect and complete the tasks on your {{site.data.keyword.cloud_notm}} resources.
+- You need to specify the tasks that you want to run and let {{site.data.keyword.bpshort}} securely connect and complete the tasks on your {{site.data.keyword.cloud_notm}} resources.
 - Runs the playbook in a repeatable, reliable and consistent manner.

 {{site.data.keyword.bpshort}} actions specifies: